dotnet/sdk/docs/integrations.md

     hooks:
     -   id: dotnet-format
 ```
-Note that this will install dotnet format using the system installation of the dotnet CLI.
+Note that this will install dotnet format to an isolated environment, using the system installation of the dotnet CLI.
 See the [pre-commit.com documentation](https://pre-commit.com/#dotnet) for more details.

 These instructions originally authored by [rkm](https://github.com/rkm)